w3f/Grant-Milestone-Delivery/evaluations/awesome-polka_1_keeganquigley.md

 Site is built with Vercel and pretty straight forward to navigate.
 It is a good proof of concept but right now links to just our blogs and wiki pages.
 Not much information in any of the categories.
 I hope to see a lot more information added in the future.
 Hopefully this will change as people sign up to contribute posts.

-**UPDATE:**: Below issues have been resolved.
-I can now create article posts and the app store icons have been removed.

 Please address issues below:

 1. As far as I can tell, Awesome Polka is not available on the iOS app store or the Google Play store.
 The icons just point back to the domain.
 Is there a reason these are included when the mobile versions haven't been created yet?